Blog Post

 Visual Studio

 Visual Studio also supports a rich set of extensions.
-One example of this is ReSharper, which improves the C# code assistance provided by Visual Studio with interesting refactorings like the ability to extract interfaces and move up member functions.
+One example of this is ReSharper, which improves the C# code assistance provided by Visual Studio with interesting refactorings, like the ability to extract interfaces and move up member functions.
 For C++, we especially like Visual Studio’s build analysis tools, which help us discover and fix subtle problems that slow down our builds, such as an excessive number of header #includes.

-Although Visual Studio’s support for C++ is good, we usually need to complement it with third-party extensions like Visual Assist in order to match other IDEs.
+Although Visual Studio’s support for C++ is good, we usually need to complement it with third-party extensions like Visual Assist to match other IDEs.
 Additionally, although we think Visual Studio’s integrated debugger is powerful and easy to use, we’ve had some problems when trying to debug multiple languages in the same session.
 That said, we think no vendor has completely solved the problem of debugging code in multiple programming languages yet.

 Text Editors for C++ Development